jeshuaerickson/holidayhack2020/README.md

 - Step 3: Determine which bytes we could change and still not alter the MD5 hash.
 This required doing a fair amount of reading and getting nudges from folks on Discord!
 These bytes had to correspond with JF's desired changes.
 And they needed to increment accordingly.
-If we bumped him from 1 to 0 we had to make a change of this increment to a collusion byte.
+If we bumped him from 1 to 0 we had to make a change of this increment to a collision byte.
 See screenshot below.
 Ignore "Santa" bytes.
 I searched for "Santa" to get to the right location in the block.

-**How to change bytes:**
+**How to change bytes:** (Unicoll Attack)

 ![](screenshots/colltris-109.jpg)